Uberspace/paternoster/README.md

 # Theory of Operation

-The developer writes a small python script (10-30 lines, most of which is a `dict`) which initializes UberScript.
+The developer writes a small python script (10-30 lines, most of which is a `dict`) which initializes Paternoster.
 Following a method call the library takes over, parses user-given arguments, validates their contents and passes them on to a given ansible playbook via the ansible python module.
 All parameters are checked for proper types (including